nishishah05/UCIHARproject/README.md

 Utilized apps like Physics Toolbox Suite from your smartphone to collect your data in .csv/.txt format.
 At least 15 seconds of data is collected, trimming edges to obtain 10 seconds of relevant data.
 Collected 3-5 samples per activity class and reported accuracy using both featurized and raw data.
 You have to train on UCI dataset and test it on the data that I have collected and reported the accuracy and confusion matrix.
 Tested your model's performance on the collected data, explaining why it succeeded or failed.

 Things to take care of:
--Ensure the phone is placed in the same position for all the activities.
+* Ensure the phone is placed in the same position for all the activities.
--Ensure the phone is in the same alignment during the activity as changing the alignment will change the data collected and will affect the model's performance.
+* Ensure the phone is in the same alignment during the activity as changing the alignment will change the data collected and will affect the model's performance.
--Ensure to have atleast 10s of data per file for training.
+* Ensure to have atleast 10s of data per file for training.
 As the data is collected at 50Hz, you will have 500 data samples.